npalm/terraform-aws-ecs-instances/README.md

 - Supports both Amazon linux and CoreOS.
 - Instances logging streamed to AWS CloudWatch for Amazon Linux.
 - ECS agent enabled for AWS CloudWatch.
+- Option to override the provided user data.

 ## Example usages: